deepjavalibrary/djl/model-zoo/README.md

 ## Pre-trained models

-In the 0.2.1 release, you can find the Multilayer Perceptrons (MLP) and Resnet50 pre-trained models in the model zoo.
+You can find the Multilayer Perceptrons (MLP) and Resnet50 pre-trained models in the model zoo.

 ### How to find a pre-trained model in the model zoo